keu/docs/learn/airflow-kafka.md

 ---
-title: "Use Kafka with Airflow"
+title: "Use Apache Kafka with Apache Airflow"
-sidebar_label: "Kafka/Confluent"
+sidebar_label: "Apache Kafka/Confluent"
 description: "How to produce to and consume from Kafka topics using the Airflow Kafka provider"
 id: airflow-kafka
 ---

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

 [Apache Kafka](https://kafka.apache.org/documentation/) is an open source tool for handling event streaming.
 Combining Kafka and Airflow allows you to build powerful pipelines that integrate streaming data with batch processing.
 In this tutorial, you'll learn how to install and use the Airflow Kafka provider to interact directly with Kafka topics.

-:::warning
+:::caution

-While it is possible to directly produce to and consume from a Kafka cluster in Airflow keep in mind that Airflow itself should not be used for streaming or low-latency processes.
+While it is possible to manage a Kafka cluster in Airflow, be aware that Airflow itself should not be used for streaming or low-latency processes.
 See the [Best practices](#best-practices) section for more information.

 :::